History of the AAPN

 It was a typical AAPN meeting, in others words unlike any forum first-time attendees ever experienced.
 We were able to introduce every organization attending.
 We covered the topics of supply chain, the 21st Century Factory, the role of trim, the Asia/Americas Report Card and future AAPN programs and projects.

 Of the 29 companies attending, 20 were AAPN member companies and half of those were AAPN Board members.
 John Strasburger of Dickies put it best when he talked.
 He shared that he has spent 35 years in this industry, has run apparel factories, has sourced from 17 countries, has managed massive staffs as he now does for Dickies.
 He expressed his 15 year experience with AAPN and he closed by saying “….and even I learn something new every day”.
+More detail can be found on our website by clicking here

 Later in the month, Mike Todaro hosted a panel discussion at one of Eddie Hertzman’s industry seminars in New York.
 Panelists included Juan Zighelboim, David Sasso, Philip Poel and Luis Antonio Aspillaga.